 There are so many stories and legends about Kedarnath Temple.
 As per the one legends, after the battle of Mahabharata, Pandava and their queen Draupadi arrived at Guptkashi in the region of Kedar Khand.

 Read More: History of Kedarnath Temple

 The purpose of their visit is to get the blessings & forgiveness of Lord Shiva and to wash away their sins of killing their own relatives.
 However, Lord Shiva did not want to appear in front of them.
-And thus he took a form of Nandi the bull and hide in a group of cattle.
+And thus he took the form of Nandi the bull and hide in a group of cattle.

 Lord Shiva tried to escape and started Sneak in himself into the earth.
-Bheema tried hard to catch the bull but Only the hump was caught by Bhima.
+Bheema tried hard to catch the bull but Only the hump was caught, Bhima.
 On this, Lord Shiva became happy & impressed and appeared in front of Pandavas.
 Therefore, the hump of the bull is worshiped at Kedarnath.